 Catherine is fascinated by the different worlds in which people live.
 In 2004 she combined her theatre and film experience with a degree in Archaeology and Anthropology to become a documentary filmmaker.
 She honed her skills working with community, arts and educational groups before founding Eggplant12 Films Ltd in 2007.
 She produced and directed her first feature documentary, Beauty and Brains, in 2010 with the support of the World Bank.
 In 2016 she returned to fiction with His Girl, which came out of a Southwark Youth Offending Services strategy to prevent peer-on-peer exploitation of girls.
-She also lectures in Film and Media at University of Brighton.
-She is now embarking on a PhD at University of Sussex.
+She is currently developing on her feature film Between and PhD about asylum seekers and the state of limbo.
+She is a Teaching Fellow in Filmmaking at University of Sussex.

 At Eggplant12 Films:

-- She discovers and frames what is important in a way that provides emotional content and meaning.
+We discover and frame what is important in a way that provides emotional content and meaning.

 We do this by understanding the narrative of the brief and how this narrative fits into the overall plan.

 We take the time to engage with the participants and by building stronger relationships the insights deepen.

 We can then present the findings in a story of either documentary or fictional form.